blessinvarkey/musings/posts/GPT-3.md

 *"AI is going to change the world, but GPT-3 is just a very early glimpse."* - Even Sam Altman, co-founder of OpenAI

 One of the most hyped, impressive piece of engineering announced last year was the GPT-3 language prediction model.
+It has the potential to someday merge with a search engine (like Google) and create the next trillion dollar company.
+So, let's have a look at what we know so far.

 - GPT-3 is a language prediction model by OpenAI.
 - An example of **unsupervised learning** as the training data doesn't include information that is right or wrong.